 In the past few years, the agency had been severely criticised for poor quality of construction.
 In a large number of housing complexes, the quality was extremely poor, while in some places, the civil work was not even completed.

-Under the DDA norms, a contractor’s security amount is released two years after the work is over.
+Under the Delhi Development Authority norms, a contractor’s security amount is released two years after the work is over.
 “But now if a customer reports any construction defect or problem, the amount will be deducted from the security amount,” said a senior DDA official.